clnsmth/PEP/peps/pep-1.md

 Adopting this proposal may require adjustments to some EDI applications and processes:

+### Data Package Best Practices

-1. **Data Package Best Practices:** Integrate this practice into existing best practices, outlining its usage to inform data submitters and curators.
+Integrate this practice into existing best practices, outlining its usage to inform data submitters and curators.
 Note, while Schema.org isn't a formal standard in the strictest sense (it's more like a widely adopted and community-driven schema vocabulary), it functions similarly due to its:

-   1. Collaborative Development: Major search engines and organizations collaborate on its development.
+- Collaborative Development: Major search engines and organizations collaborate on its development.
-   2. Widespread Adoption: It's the most widely used schema vocabulary for structured data on the web.
+- Widespread Adoption: It's the most widely used schema vocabulary for structured data on the web.
-   3. Alignment with Semantic Web Principles: It promotes interoperability and machine-readable data.
+- Alignment with Semantic Web Principles: It promotes interoperability and machine-readable data.

+### ezEML Annotation

-2. **ezEML Annotation:** Develop a feature enabling the declaration of this annotation within data package metadata for user convenience.
+Develop a feature enabling the declaration of this annotation within data package metadata for user convenience.

+### Data Portal Rendering

-3. **Data Portal Rendering:** Update XSLT stylesheets to display the annotation information prominently for data consumers.
+Update XSLT stylesheets to display the annotation information prominently for data consumers.

+### Mutable Series Consideration

-4. **"Mutable Series" Consideration:** A potential challenge arises when the valueURI is a data package DOI, and pointing to the latest version within a mutable data package series.
+A potential challenge arises when the valueURI is a data package DOI, and pointing to the latest version within a mutable data package series.
 This can lead to conflicting interpretations of the relationship between data packages.
 For instance, if `schema:sameAs` expresses a relationship between two data packages, but a significantly different version of the object (data package in the other repository) is published, the relationship becomes inaccurate.
 Notably, [DataONE](https://www.dataone.org/) employs this practice for harvested data packages presented to users.